What Is Teller's Net Worth?

 Career

-After meeting Penn Jillette in 1974, Teller initially collaborated with Weir Chrisemer in a three-man magic act.
+After meeting Penn Jillette in 1974, Teller initially collaborated with Jillette and Weir Chrisemer in a three-man magic act.
 By 1981, Penn and Teller were performing as a duo.
-This continued long into the future, and they have subsequently been recognized with a star on the Hollywood Walk of Fame and a Magicians of the Year Award by Magic Castle.
+This continued long into the future, and they have subsequently been recognized with a star on the Hollywood Walk of Fame and a Magicians of the Year Award by the Magic Castle.

 Over the course of his career, Teller has collaborated with Penn to create three magic books.
 In 2010, he wrote an off-Broadway play called "Play Dead."
 In 2008, he and Aaron Posner co-directed a production of "Macbeth" that incorporated the heavy use of magic.
 In 2014, the pair teamed up once again with a production of "The Tempest," putting heavy emphasis on magic once again.

 Outside of these achievements, Teller has appeared in a range of television shows.
 During the 80s, he booked roles in shows like "Miami Vice."
-Throughout the 90s, Teller appeared in series like "The Drew Carey Show," "Sabrina the Teenage Witch," and "Dharma & Greg."
+Throughout the '90s, Teller appeared in series like "The Drew Carey Show," "Sabrina the Teenage Witch," and "Dharma & Greg."
 In the 2000s, he made a notable appearance in "The West Wing."
 He is also known for his recurring role in "The Big Bang Theory."
 In addition, Teller has starred in shows like "Penn & Teller: Fool Us," "Penn & Teller: Bullshit!," and "Penn & Teller Get Killed."

 Teller's Silence

 When asked to explain why he never speaks during his magic performances, Teller has given a number of reasons.
 During one interview, he opined that speaking during magic shows was simply redundant.
 Teller explained, "When I was a teenager, I rebelled against the idea of Magic Patter because it always seemed redundant.
-A guy would be standing up there going 'Here I have a red ball.'
+A guy would be standing up there going, 'Here, I have a red ball.'
 Well, yeah."

 Teller has also maintained that silence during magic shows enhances immersion and makes the audience believe that what they're seeing is real.
 In another interview, he pointed out that if a magician says that a pack of cards is perfectly normal, the audience is more likely to assume there's something different about that pack of cards.
 By staying silent, Teller avoids bringing too much attention to certain props and elements.

 Finally, Teller has admitted that when he was just getting started with magic, silence made him less likely to suffer ridicule at the hands of his audiences.
-During these early years, he would often perform at frat parties in university.
+During these early years, he would often perform at frat parties at university.
 He found that these unruly students would throw beer at him and hurl insults his way if he so much as opened his mouth during the act.
-Teller eventually learned that by staying silent, his audience was more likely to focus on the magic unfolding before their eyes, and not the performer.
+Teller eventually learned that by staying silent, his audience was more likely to focus on the magic unfolding before their eyes and not the performer.

 Lawsuits

 In 2012, it was revealed that Teller was suing a Dutch YouTuber for stealing one of his magic tricks.
-The YouTuber offered to reveal the secret for a trick called "The Rose & Her Shadow," and Teller realized that the trick was actually one of his own.
+The YouTuber offered to reveal the secret of a trick called "The Rose & Her Shadow," and Teller realized that the trick was actually one of his own.
 Desperate to maintain the secrecy of this trick, Teller called this YouTuber and offered him money in exchange for taking the video down.
 However, the YouTuber wanted to charge over $3,000 for anyone who wanted to learn the secret, and so he rejected Teller's offer.

 In response, Teller took legal action against this YouTuber in an effort to protect his intellectual property.
 According to US law, magic tricks are copyrightable as long as the choreography has been recorded ahead of time.
 Fortunately for Teller, he wrote down the details of this trick and filed a copyright in 1983.